edemaine/character-layout/README.md

 # Algorithmic Character Layout

-This software implements a simple algorithm for arranging a collection of images (“characters”) in a perspective layout that looks uniform.
+This software implements a simple algorithm for arranging a collection of images (“characters”) in a perspective (or orthographic) layout that looks uniform.
 Randomness and tunable parameters make for varied layouts, with no repetition of a pattern.